 Maybe you’re like me and you have a dedicated eggplant and tomato zone carved out in your kitchen right now.
 It’s summer’s last stand, so I don’t mind eating these things every day, but variation is important.
 Our eggplant crops are bountiful this year, and because of that you all get yet another recipe for this wonderful nightshade.
 I know that eggplant isn’t everyone’s cup of tea but!
-Pretty much everyone loves a dip and this one right here is something special.
+Pretty much everyone loves a dip!

 Just from a rough flavour memory, this luscious eggplant dip was really easy to fix up in my own kitchen.
 We served the first trial run to friends with a casual Labour Day weekend spread of grilled pizza, kale salad, and a suspiciously hot batch of blistered shishito peppers.
 Proving my point that everyone loves a dip, we snacked on this one well into the night.
 It has a lush texture that feels almost whipped in a way.
 Fatty, creamy, toasty, tangy, and bright all at the same time.